getsentry/spotlight/README.md

 - Sub services funnel payloads back to the root sidecar, which then transfers them to the JS widget

 2. Per-trace clustering.
 You've effectively got a stream open, but if the stream changes, that is, you SPA to another location (and the core trace ID changes) it should hide all old events.
 This is probably a way to navigate to a "list of traces captuerd", and it just defaults by showing the current one.

+3. Some kind of pinning.
+There's a little bit of a confusing flow that would happen if you had multiple windows open, creating multiple requests.
+Or if you're on a shared env and multiple people are making requests.
+May be solvable via the trace clustering solution.